JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 # Lab 1 - Working with Basic Functions

-In this lab, you will experiment working with the most common functions in Power Fx, using the interactive Power Fx read, evaluation, print Loop within the PAC CLI.
+In this lab, you will experiment working with the most common functions in Power Fx, using the interactive Power Fx Read, Evaluation, Print, Loop (REPL) within the PAC CLI.

 ## Scenario